Rockford (video game): The Cowboy

-Stones are cacti here, and red rubys are collectibles.
+Stones are cacti here, and red rubies are collectibles.
 Enemies include geologic hammers and Colt Woodsman revolvers.
-Hammers give 9 rubys when killed.
-The final level has a colonist wagon which turns cacti into rubys and cold woodsman revolvers into cacti.
+Hammers give 9 rubies when killed.
+The final level has a colonist wagon which turns cacti into rubies and cold woodsman revolvers into cacti.
 This worlds' clock powerups are bugged and will not increase overall time.

 The Cosmonaut

 Cosmonaut players must collect suns, and Earth globes function as stones.
 Enemies are mainly evil black holes, but at one level, strange dinosaur-like space-doves appear, which give out 9 suns when killed.
 This particular level is also notable for a boiling and expanding plasma-like substance which kills enemies when they are in its close proximity, while growing even bigger.
 At the end, the whole mass may eventually turn into suns or Earth globes.

 The Doctor

 Hearts must be collected here, eyeballs serve as stones.
 Enemies include skulls, and palette-swapped butterflies (these give out hearts when killed).
 Two worm-like characters will also appear here: a bony one, which turns hearts to eyeballs and eyeballs to skulls, and a healthy meaty one which turns skulls back to eyeballs and eyeballs to hearts.